 At Malone University, the mission of general education is to develop wise and thoughtful students who are broadly educated in the liberal arts as well as in Christian scriptures and traditions to serve as faithful agents of transformation in the communities in which they live and work.

 Malone University is committed to equipping graduates to put “Christ’s Kingdom First” in all of life.
 In part, this means cultivating in students the skills, knowledge, and dispositions that will equip them to serve effectively in the workplace.
 This goal is addressed both through specialized study in the major and throughout the general education program.
-In a day when most people will engage in multiple careers across a lifetime, our general education curriculum cultivates crucial abilities that transcend specialization, such as critical and creative thinking, interaction with knowledge and ideas, communication, and problem solving.
-Whatever their callings, we are committed to preparing students to serve faithfully and effectively.

 This commitment also means that a Malone education is a preparation for life beyond the workplace, in such realms as church, family, local community, nation, and world.
 General education coursework provides a solid grounding in Christian scriptures and tradition, along with many additional opportunities for growth in self-knowledge, knowledge of God, and knowledge of the challenges, complexities, and opportunities of our changing world.
 We challenge students to cultivate a love of truth, life-long habits of thoughtful reflection, and a strong foundation of practical wisdom grounded in biblical faith, equipping them to live and thrive in the world as agents of Christ’s kingdom.